Brady catamarans

-Brady catamarans are either constructed at Brady's Brisbane boatyard, or plans-built by third-party constructors for private owners.
+Brady catamarans are either constructed at Brady's boatyard in Brisbane Australia, or plans-built by third-party constructors for private owners.
 Brady catamarans tend to be built in small numbers or even as one-offs, so the firm has adopted "strip-plank" as the optimum construction method.
 Strip-build involves attaching strips of cedar onto formers, the strips themselves being glued edge-on with epoxy.
 The completed wooden monococque is then covered with fiberglass matting and epoxy resin.
 This method is very suitable for low-volume construction, avoiding the need to build a female mould; it is simpler and cheaper to manufacture a plywood jig that may be discarded afterwards.